A. F. Lafir

-Colonel Aslam Fazly Laphir, PWV, RWP, RSP, SF (last name also spelled Laffeer) (1958 – 19 July 1996) was a Sri Lankan Army officer and posthumous recipient of the Parama Weera Vibhushanaya (PWV).
-He was awarded the PWV for his actions leading the 1st Special Forces Regiment during the Battle of Mullaitivu in which he was killed.
+Colonel Aslam Fazly Laphir, PWV, RWP, RSP, SF (last name also spelled Laffeer;26 December 1958 – 19 July 1996) was a Sri Lankan Army officer and posthumous recipient of the Parama Weera Vibhushanaya (PWV).
+He was awarded the PWV for his actions while leading the 1st Special Forces Regiment during the Battle of Mullaitivu in which he was killed.
 Colonel Laphir played a major role in the formation and development of the Special Forces Regiment from the original Combat Tracker Team.

 Early life

-Laphir was born in Madawala, Kandy to a Muslim family He was the eldest son of seven children born to Dr Mohammad Laphir and Siththi Hanul.
-He was educated at St. Anthony's College, Kandy where he was an around student, playing cricket and taking part in scouting.
+Laphir was born in Madawala, Kandy to a Muslim family.
+He was the eldest son of seven children born to Dr Mohammad Laphir and Siththi Hanul.
+He was educated at St. Anthony's College, Kandy where he was an all-round student, playing cricket and taking part in scouting.
 Having passed his advanced level examination in the math stream, the family wanted to send him to Libya to study engineering.